 Strategic approach and effective methods enable quick solution to Einstein riddle Who owns the fish

-In this popular logic analysis reasoning puzzle, five nationals live in five differently colored houses, keep five different pets, drink five different fluids and smoke five different brands of cigarette.
+Briefly, five nationals of five different countries live in five differently colored houses, keep five different pets, drink five different fluids and smoke five different brands of cigarette.
 In 20 minutes time analyzing as many as 15 given conditions, you have to answer—who owns the fish?

-Let's proceed by first stating the problem and going through the solution step by step.
+Let's proceed by first stating the problem and going through the systematic solution step by step.

 1 The Brit lives in the red house.